 Don looks back at his experience in covering radio and sports for the Times as his greatest experience.
 "I'm lucky I got in very young and got out young.
 It had its marvelous moments."
 Don wrote a general interest column that is syndicated in the 11 Western states.
 Don was executive director for the Southern Caifornia Sports Broadcasters Association.
 He also wrote for the Tolucan Times.
 He died July 10, 1998.
 He was 64.

 Page, Donna: KNX, 1998-2008; KFWB, 2009-12.
 Donna worked for a number of stations in San Diego before joining Shadow Traffic in Los Angeles, primarily working at KNX.
 She left KNX in early fall of 2008.
-Donna broadcasts traffic at KFWB and in the Antelope Valley.
+In early 2016, Donna joined Bloomberg/NBC Sports Radio.